deimors/UnityDependencyInjection/README.md

 This presenter class will be the glue that binds together the view (the `Increment Button` created above) and the model (the `Counter` class).
 To accomplish this, it will need a reference to both objects.

-First, the `Increment Button` can be referenced directly by a public property, which will be assigned in the Unity editor to the button.
+Because the presenter is a `MonoBehaviour` which will be attached to the button in the Unity editor, the simplest way to reference the `Increment Button` is to assign it through a public field.
+While fields assigned in the editor can lead to a brittle dependencies when they cross large distances in the hierarchy, they are relatively stable when assigned to other components of the same `GameObject`.

 ```
 using UnityEngine;